SpaceX accepts dogecoin as payment to launch a lunar mission next year

 Musk's tweets this year turned the once-obscure digital currency, which began as a social media joke, into a speculator's dream.

-Electric carmaker Tesla Inc, where Musk is CEO, said in February it bought US$1.5 billion worth of bitcoin and would soon accept it as a form of payment for its electric cars, a large stride toward mainstream acceptance that sent bitcoin soaring to a record high of nearly US$62,000.
+Electric carmaker Tesla, where Musk is CEO, said in February it bought US$1.5 billion worth of bitcoin and would soon accept it as a form of payment for its electric cars, a large stride toward mainstream acceptance that sent bitcoin soaring to a record high of nearly US$62,000.